 •Isolation: Controlling what the victim does, sees, and reads, limiting who the victim talks to.

 •Emotional abuse: Putting the victim down, calling him or her names, making him or her think he or she's crazy, playing mind games.

 Warning Signs: Someone involved in an abusive relationship might display certain behavioral signs including:

 •Inconsistent explanations: Victims may provide inconsistent explanations as to the cause of their injuries due to fear of alerting others to the severity of their situation.

 •Alcohol abuse: Victims may use alcohol as a means of escape from their everyday reality of abuse.

 •Injuries in multiple stages of healing: Bruises are the most common form of injury and have the following stages of healing: purple to green to yellow.

 Why Does the Victim Stay?

-- Lack of social support: Batterer may have controlled victim's contact with friends, family, and the outside world.
+•Lack of social support: Batterer may have controlled a victim's contact with friends, family, and the outside world.
 Such isolation limits her or his ability to obtain help with an escape.

-- Fear of severe physical attack: Batterer may use threats of attack to keep victim in a state of perpetual fear.
+•Fear of severe physical attack: Batterer may use threats of attack to keep the victim in a state of perpetual fear.
 The batterers may tell their victims that, if they leave, they will be killed.